 And by the way, that term “failure,” you’ll hear me talk about it a lot in another context all together.
 The idea of keeping tension on a targeted muscle until it “fails.”
 We’ll go into that in depth, but just so you know, some types of failure are good.

-The fact that you’re in the gym and working out should be applauded – even by you.
+The fact that you’re in the gym and working out should be applauded – even by a tough self-critic like you.

 3. YOUR ACHING WEAK SPOTS

 We’re all over 40 here.
 Heck, I’m 0ver 60.We simply can’t train like we’re 25 year old ninjas.
 We are grandparents for gosh sakes.
 Don’t press weak areas of your body that are vulnerable to injury.
 It’s not worth it and invariably, there’s another way that can benefit the targeted muscle group without aggravating a sensitive joint.